 Nurse Practitioner Clinics

-The practice is pleased to announce that Lisa Gordon, Advanced Nurse Practitioners, joins us some days now to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
-Lisa is able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.
+The practice is pleased to announce that Lisa Gordon & Carol Robertson, Advanced Nurse Practitioners and Therese Mitchell, Nurse Practitioner are able to help with offering on the day appointments and are doing clinics at both our Kincorth & Cove surgeries.
+Both are able to deal with acute conditions such as chest infections, ear and throat conditions and is able to issue prescriptions where clinically indicated.

-The receptionists will book you an appointment with Lisa if they feel it is appropriate.
-Janet is not able to treat pregnant women or mental health conditions.
+The receptionists will book you an appointment with them if they feel it is appropriate.
+They are not able to treat pregnant women or any patient for mental health conditions.

 Transport to Healthcare Information Centre (THInC)